Keyboard shortcuts

 • Capture screenshots to file or clipboard

-• Presenter helpers: freeze the screen, presenter mode, and click highlights
+• Presenter helpers: freeze the screen, presenter mode, click highlights, and layer-shell light passthrough

-• Select/move shapes with Alt-drag or V, then edit in the properties panel
+• Select/move shapes with Alt-drag or V, copy/paste from the context menu, then edit in the properties panel

-• Use the command palette to search and run actions quickly
+• Use the command palette to search across actions, recent commands, and hidden utility operations

 • Save and restore sessions across runs